 Professor Eddaoudi's research activities are mainly aimed at developing new strategies for the design and synthesis of functional solid-state materials from molecular building blocks and advancing the understanding of the structure-property relationship of materials.

-His group at KAUST works towards developing of made-to-order MOMs that address some of our most challenging and enduring societal needs, such as:
+His group at KAUST works towards developing of made-to-order MOFs that address some of our most challenging and enduring societal needs, such as:

-- Clean energy alternatives: Advance the field of MOMs toward the construction of made-to-order MOMs that can store an adequate amount of H2 at room temperature and moderate pressures.
+- Clean energy alternatives: Advance the field of MOFs toward the construction of made-to-order MOFs that can store an adequate amount of H2 at room temperature and moderate pressures.

-- Reduce greenhouse gas emissions: Advance the field of MOMs toward the construction of made-to-order and cost effective MOMs that can sequester large amounts of CO2.
+- Reduce greenhouse gas emissions: Advance the field of MOFs toward the construction of made-to-order and cost-effective MOF2.s that can sequester large amounts of CO

-Remediate chemical and biological threats: Construct superior MOMs that can rapidly detect and remediate life-threatening toxic reagents (i.e. chemical and biological warfare agents).
+Remediate chemical and biological threats: Construct superior MOFs that can rapidly detect and remediate life-threatening toxic reagents (i.e., chemical and biological warfare agents).